Tour Croatia & more trip

-After breakfast and check-out start the panoramic drive around the White Tower, the main landmark of the city, the Galerius Arch, the Rotunda monument, the Old Town (Ano Poli) and the City Walls, from where you will have a marvellous view of the city.
+After breakfast and check-out start the panoramic drive around the White Tower, the main landmark of the city, the Galerius Arch, the Rotunda monument, the Old Town (Ano Poli), and the City Walls, from where you will have a marvellous view of the city.
 Visit Agios Demetrius Byzantine church which is the most important church of Thessaloniki.
 The most famous of the church is the underground ancient „Crypt“ which was re-discovered after the fire of 1917 and finally restored as a museum.
 According to the Christian tradition the saint was imprisoned here and died in 303 A.D.

 In the age that followed, as thought and art flourished, an exceptional group of artists put into effect the ambitious plans of Athenian statesman Pericles and, under the inspired guidance of the sculptor Pheidias, transformed the rocky hill into a unique monument of thought and the arts.
 The most important monuments were built during that time: the Parthenon, built by Ictinus, the Erechtheon, the Propylaea, the monumental entrance to the Acropolis, designed by Mnesicles and the small temple of Athena Nike.

 Check-in at the hotel.
-Dinner at a national restaurant.
-Overnight.
+Dinner and overnight.

 Breakfast at the hotel.
-Full day excursion to Corinth Canal – Mycenae – Epidaurus.
+Full-day excursion to Corinth Canal – Mycenae – Epidaurus.
 The Corinth Canal connects the Gulf of Corinth with the Saronic Gulf in the Aegean Sea.
 It cuts through the narrow Isthmus of Corinth and separates the Peloponnese from the Greek mainland, arguably making the peninsula an island.
 The canal was dug through the Isthmus at sea level and has no locks.

 Then you will visit the ancient theatre Epidaurus.
-Ancient Epidaurus one of the most important archaeological sites of the country.
+Ancient Epidaurus is one of the most important archaeological sites of the country.
 It was constructed in the late 4th century BC and it was finalized in two stages.
-Originally, the Theatre had 34 rows of limestone seats, divided into 12 sections and it could seat about 6000 persons.
+Originally, the theatre had 34 rows of limestone seats, divided into 12 sections and it could seat about 6000 persons.
 It was extended in the 2nd c.
 BCE with the addition of 21 rows, divided into 22 sections, to double the original seating capacity.
-The Theatre is known also for its amazing acoustic.
+The theatre is known also for its amazing acoustic.

 Free time for lunch on your own.
 Return to Athens.